 1. It starts with your content

-We published a separate post a couple of weeks ago all about how to come up with blog post ideas, plus what’s worth writing about in the first place.
+We’ve spent a sizable part of this guide discussing how to decide what to blog about, plus how to then come up with specific content ideas.
 We’ve done that because your content is the most important asset of your blog.

 Or, to say it yet another way, only the best content is worth promoting.